Finding an Article using IEEE Xplore

 - VDE Verlag Conference Proceedings (select titles).

-If you find an article that you cannot access in IEEE Xplore, we might have a copy available elsewhere whether it is an electronic copy provided by another source, in a journal at the library, or at a depository [hover for more information].
+If you find an article that you cannot access in IEEE Xplore, we might have a copy available elsewhere whether it is an electronic copy in another database or in a book at our library.

 There are several options for searches.
-There is a ONE BOX search and two advanced searches: Advanced Search and Command Search.
-In addition, there is a Publication Quick Search.
-Some general search tips are:
+There is a ONE BOX search on the Home Web page.
+On the Advanced Search Web page, there is an Advanced Search, a Command Search, and a Publication Quick Search.
+Some general search tips are for ONE BOX Search and Advanced Search:

-- the search looks for ALL words with stemming (s, es, ed, ing) when there are not quotes for ONE BOX Search and Advanced Search,
+- the search looks for ALL words with stemming (s, es, ed, ing) when there are not quotes,

 - quotes indicate a EXACT phrase,